Vessel Trip Reports

 How do I submit my vessel trip report?

-You may choose to submit your trip report on a Vessel Trip Report Form for New York State Permit Holders.
+You may choose to submit your trip report on a paper Vessel Trip Report Form for New York State Permit Holders.
 These forms are available in logbooks or as refills at DEC Marine Resources office in East Setauket.
-They may be requested by phone at 631-444-0857 or 631-444-5621.
+They may be requested by phone at 631-444-0857 or 631-444-0473.

 When should I submit my VTRs?

 VTRs must be submitted to DEC within 15 days after the end of each month.
-If no fishing trips were undertaken during an entire month, a VTR must submitted to DEC stating no trips were made that month (Did Not Fish report, negative report).
-Did Not Fish reports or Commercial Not Fishing Forms may be submitted for future months if no fishing activities are anticipated into the future.
+If no fishing trips were undertaken during an entire month, a VTR must submitted to DEC stating no trips were made that month.
+Did Not Fish (DNF) reports or Not Fishing Forms may be submitted for future months if no fishing activities are anticipated into the future.

 Why do we request fishermen to complete and submit VTRs?